puli-101/AES-Key-Reconstruction/classic_representation/README.md

 # AES Key Reconstruction - Classic Representation

 This folder includes an AES key schedule generator from a given key as well as a random schedule generator.
 Additionally, it includes an erasure and bit flipping functionnality that emulates the key schedule passing through a noisy channel.
-Finally, it includes an error correcting algorithm for the binary erasure, binary symmetric, and Z-channels.
+Finally, it includes an error correcting algorithm for the binary erasure channel.
+To correct a schedule that went through the binary erasure channel, the schedule has to be translated to its alternative representation.

 ## Compilation